 Nosy Be is one of the more frequented islands of Madagascar, and for good reason.
 The island has an assortment of great activities, from diving with tropical fish to visiting the bouncing lemurs at the Lokobe integral reserve, not to mention the sweet scent of ylang-ylang and vanilla that permeates the island air.
 If that’s the sort of thing that you are interested in, be sure to check out one or both of our amazing Nosy Be Dive and Nature Discovery and Nosy Be Beach Package tours.

-Tsarabanjina is a tiny island situated roughly 40 miles from the tourist hotpot of Nosy be.
-As one of the smallest tourist islands that surrounds Madagascar, Tsarabanjina has to be one of the most scenic destinations in the Indian Ocean.
+Tsarabanjina is a tiny island situated roughly 40 miles from the tourist hotspot of Nosy Be.
+As one of the smallest tourist islands that surround Madagascar, Tsarabanjina has to be one of the most scenic destinations in the Indian Ocean.
 Surrounded by crystal clear water that looks like something out of Getaway Magazine, and only accessible via boat, the island has just one lodge which is the epitome of barefoot luxury.
 If spending your next holiday on a remote island soaking up the sun and sipping cocktails, then don’t forget to check out our Tsarabanjina Luxury Getaway package.